Spiritual Meaning of Swollen Lymph Nodes: The Surprising Message of the Psyche

 Many healing or medical routes often try to eliminate that message because it feels threatening.

 According to German New Medicine, the inner safety issue connected to lymph symptoms is described as a self-devaluation conflict or loss of self-worth.
+With lymphedema, this is paired with feeling alone, rejected, abandoned, or like a fish out of water.

 Our mind and body’s safety mechanisms help us cope with the part or situation that doesn’t feel safe within.
 But it doesn’t want you to stay in that state of alert and stress forever.